 A failed Optional course with a grade of at least 40 percent may be replaced by another Optional course, which must be passed.

+A student shal not retake a course already

+- (55) (c).

-A student shal not retake a course already passed with a minimum grade of fifty five - 41.8.4 A student who obtains less than 50% of courses registered in a semester will have failed the programme.
+41.8.4 A student who obtains less than 50% of courses registered in a semester will have failed the programme.